bartekk1111/bartekk1111/README.md

-- 👋 Hi, I’m @bartekk1111
+- 👋 Hi, I’m Bartosz
-- 👀 I’m interested in ...
+  and I'm Junior Full Stack Developer

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently completed the Full Stack Developer course and am looking for my first commercial job 👀
-- 💞️ I’m looking to collaborate on ...
+- 🚗 Moreover, I am in the process of creating an original application that will be available at www.carbook.com.pl
+- 🐱‍🏍 Languages and Tools:
+  - Java
+  - JavaScript
+  - Python
+  - Spring
+  - React
+  - git
+  - PostgreSQL
+  - HTML5
+  - CSS3
-- 📫 How to reach me ...
+- 📫 How to reach me www.linkedin.com/in/bartosz-keskrawiec

 <!---
 bartekk1111/bartekk1111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.